notofonts/noto-docs/src/miniarticles/NotoSansThaana.md

 # Noto Sans Thaana

-Noto Sans Thaana is a sanserif design intended for general use for the Thaana script.
+Noto Sans Thaana is a sanserif design for texts in the Thaana script.

-It contains 90 glyphs and 1 OpenType features, and supports 89 characters from the Unicode blocks: Thaana, Basic Latin, Arabic, General Punctuation.
+Noto Sans Thaana has multiple weights, contains 90 glyphs, and supports 89 characters from 4 Unicode blocks: Thaana, Basic Latin, Arabic, General Punctuation.

 ## Supported writing systems